getlantern/lantern/README.md

 * Then run `bower install` from the repo root
 * note - for newer versions of bower you may need to run `bower update`
-* note - if you're asked to select a specific version of select2, select `1) select2#c4529b8700fb1cc2de5e06b9177147581e0e69d5 which resolved to c4529b8700 and has lantern-ui as dependants`
+* note - if you're asked to select a specific version of select2, choose `1) select2#c4529b8700fb1cc2de5e06b9177147581e0e69d5 which resolved to c4529b8700 and has lantern-ui as dependants`

 For working on the stylesheets: